maelzawawy/QULAP/README.md

 A compressed ".out" file that contains the results of Omnet++ implementation (equipped with Inet) for the first scenario of the QULAP Practicability section of the paper.

+### S1-Energy Consumption.txt

+A text file that contains energy readings extracted from the results of Omnet++ implementation (equipped with Inet) for the first scenario of the QULAP Practicability section of the paper.

 ### S2.rar

 A compressed ".out" file that contains the results of Omnet++ implementation (equipped with Inet) for the second scenario of the QULAP Practicability section of the paper.